Your Impact

 The children Sister Catherine takes in often struggle to manage their emotions.
 She says children who grew up in abusive homes see the world very differently.
 They are survivors and react strongly.
 “They have traumas that trigger each other’s traumas,” she said.

-“We work on healing emotionally, spiritually and physically, if that’s needed,” she said.
+“We work on healing emotionally, spiritually, and physically, if that’s needed,” she said.
 “We learn how to have a healthy sense of pride.”

 She continued, “We learn how to value ourselves and the others around us.”